 Turning On/Enabling Social Signals

-From the top of your workspace, click # Social > Settings
+From the top of your workspace, click your User Panel and click Connect Accounts.

-On the Social Accounts page, select Edit on the right side of the social account for which you want to turn on social signals.
+On the Connect Accounts page, select Edit on the right side of the LinkedIn profile for which you want to turn on social signals.

 Under the Receive Social Signals field, select On and follow the on-screen prompts.